Did you know?

 There are also a number of antiquarians and Africana specialists, as well as simple second hand stores throughout the country.

 In Cape Town, The Book Lounge is an excellent independent bookstore.
 Also look out for Clarke's, which was founded in 1958 and deals in antique books, southern African art, prints, maps and ephemera.
-They issue Africana catalogues 4 times a year, and offer a search service for antiquarian and second-hand books.
+They issue Africana catalogues twice a year, and offer a search service for antiquarian and second-hand books.
 Other Cape Town bookstores include Africana Books, the Book Nook Shop and Tommy's Book Shop.

 Among top South African bookshops in Durban is Adams Bookshop specialising in Africana and academic books, Book Base, selling collectables, and Ike's Books and Collectables.
 Also in KwaZulu-Natal are ABC Bookshop in Hilton and Imagine Books and Gallery in Hillcrest.